 "The long-awaited wedding of Lois and Clark is threatened by a vengeful asylum escapee."

-On this day in 1997, Babylon 5 aired "Between The Darkness And The Light."
-This served as the nineteenth episode of the program's fourth season, and here's the plot summary as provided via IMDB.com:
+On this day in 1997 (in the U.S.), Babylon 5 aired "Between The Darkness And The Light."
+Officially, this served as the nineteenth episode of the program's fourth season, and here's the plot summary as provided via IMDB.com:

 "Garibaldi, now freed of Bester's influence, tries to find allies to free Sheridan.
 But no one trusts him, not even those who used to call him friend.
 Now Garbaldi, Franklin, and Lyta try to free Sheridan.
 Meanwhile Ivanova and Marcus find out Clark has new more powerful ships.
 They take a contingent of White stars to destroy the new ships, someone will pay a high price for the victory."